MicrosoftDocs/entra-docs/docs/identity-platform/howto-get-list-of-all-auth-library-apps.md

 [!INCLUDE [application type](includes/adal-msal-migration.md)]

-## Step 6: Monitor to validate sucessful migration
+## Step 6: Monitor to validate successful migration
 With the detailed data from Step 4, you can effectively prioritize and manage the migration process of your applications to MSAL.
 Here’s how you can use this data to investigate sign-in scenarios and ensure a smooth transition:

 - **Prioritization**: Applications with a high `SigninCount` and older `ADAL Version` should be prioritized as they represent higher usage and potentially higher risk.
 Migrate these applications first to minimize the most significant risks to your organization.